View of driveway leading to house entrance (Kathy Krywicki, 2008)

 A wooden extension was built onto the back of the building in the 1940s.

-The structure is now the Echo Bank House Bed and Breakfast.
+The structure has been in the past the Echo Bank House Bed and Breakfast.

 Notes pertaining to Echo Bank House’s exterior building stone: